Sea (advertisement): Commercial

 Production of the sixty second commercial, developed by J. Walter Thompson, took place over seven months.
 The filming of the commercial took place over a period of several weeks in February 2007, primarily in the Coromandel Peninsula of New Zealand, with additional filming at the white cliffs of Dover and Auckland harbour.
 The director chosen to oversee the piece was Daniel Kleinman, known for his previous work on James Bond title sequences and adverts for Levi's and Durex.

 The sequence begins with a shot of a crewman on a fishing trawler discarding a beverage can overboard, only to have the sea throw it back on board.
 A montage of scenes commences, showing a number of onlookers, including offshore divers, a helicopter pilot, and workers at an oil platform and a petrol station, staring in amazement as the sea disgorges vast quantities of appliances, rubble, and wrecks ranging from coins to Spitfires, Lancaster bombers, a Scandinavian longship and a simulacrum of the Colossus of Rhodes, accompanied by a Latinate chant composed by Peter Raeburn & Nick Foster of Soundtree Music.
 The advert closes with the straplines "Ten Times Filtered", "Triple Distilled" and "Clearly Smirnoff" appearing over a tracking shot across the now pristine ocean floor, to a bottle of Smirnoff vodka.

 The VFX and other post-production work were handled by Framestore CFC, and were created using a variety of programs, including Houdini and Flame.
 Since at the time of filming, the sea around Auckland harbour used in the shots of the North Sea oil rig was unsuitably quiescent, the group made use of techniques developed for their earlier work on Superman Returns to produce the stormy seas that appear in the final cut.

 The piece was first aired in select cinemas prior to screenings of The Bourne Ultimatum from 17 August 2007.
 This was followed three days later by appearances on national British television.

-An extended version of Peter Raeburns's soundtrack to the ad, named 'Celebrare', was commercially released on 14 July 2008, accompanied by remixes by UK DJs Layo and Bushwacka!.
+An extended version of Peter Raeburn's soundtrack to the ad, named 'Celebrare', was commercially released on 14 July 2008, accompanied by remixes by UK DJs Layo and Bushwacka!.